Chesapeake Bay TMDL

 EPA completed its first review of the Chesapeake Bay watershed jurisdictions’ offset and trading programs to meet target load reductions of nitrogen, phosphorus and sediment, as part of the Bay TMDL.
 EPA provided drafts of its reviews to the jurisdictions and interested stakeholders in December 2011.

 EPA continues to work with the Bay jurisdictions to address areas of concern identified in the final reports.
+EPA has asked each jurisdiction to prepare a Sector Load Growth Demonstration using the Sector Load Growth technical Memorandum above as a guide.
+Listed below are the Sector Load Demonstrations prepared by the seven jurisdictions.

 In addition to state-specific Chesapeake Bay TMDL information available through EPA, the Bay jurisdictions that have trading and/or offset programs in place have individual websites as indicated below.